Republic of Molossia: Currency

-The Valora (issued by the Bank of Molossia) is divided into 100 Futtrus and denominations of 1, 5, 10, 20 and coins in 1, 5, 10, 30 (plastic); it has an exchange rate of 0.80 USD to one Valora.
+The Valora (issued by the Bank of Molossia) is divided into 100 Futtrus and denominations of 1, 5, 10, 20 and coins in 1, 5, 10, 30 (plastic); it has a fixed exchange rate of 0.80 USD to one Valora.

 In popular culture

-In 2010, the Republic of Molossia was featured in a feature-length special by Channel Awesome called Kickassia, with Baugh playing a fictional version of himself.
+In 2010, the Republic of Molossia was in a feature-length special by Channel Awesome called Kickassia, with Baugh playing a fictional version of himself.
 In the film, the Republic undergoes an invasion by the Nostalgia Critic (played by Doug Walker) and his posse of reviewers, who briefly took over Molossia with a dictatorship, "Kickassia", before being ousted.
 The official website for the Republic of Molossia treats the events of the film as factual.